 Powering with Wind

 Missouri River Energy Services (MRES) and our member communities are uniquely situated to take advantage of wind because of our geographical location.
-In a few short years, we've gone from no wind resources to an energy portfolio with more than 86 megawatts (MW) dedicated to clean, renewable wind.
-In fact, about nine percent of the energy we supply to our members will be derived from non-hydroelectric renewable resources, more than we need to meet present statutory requirements.
+In a few short years, we've gone from no wind resources to an energy portfolio with nearly 88 MW dedicated to clean, renewable wind.
+In fact, about 4% of the energy we supply to our members will be derived from non-hydroelectric renewable resources.

-The most recent additions are the Rugby Wind Project (North Dakota) and the Hancock Wind Project (Iowa).
-The Rugby Wind Project includes 71 2.1-MW wind generators with a total capacity of 149 MW.
-MRES contracted for 40 MW of capacity from the facility, which is enough to power as many as 11,000 homes.
-MRES is entitled to 3.3 megawatts of energy from the Hancock project.
+Other wind projects include the Rugby Wind Project (North Dakota) and the Hancock Wind Project (Iowa).
+MRES contracts for 40 MW of capacity from the Rugby Wind Project and 3.3 MW of energy from the Hancock project.